konydeveloper/KonyDao/README.md

 		address.addProperty(TEXT, "zipcode");
 		address.addProperty(TEXT, "country");

-		// Generate the javascript file from modeled entities db.generate(new File("../modules/database.js"));
+		// Generate the javascript file from modeled entities (this is the correct path of kony visualizer 7) db.generate(new File("../modules/database.js"));
 	}
 }
 ```

-### Step 6. **execute your generator**.
+### Step 6.
+Generate your interface
+Execute your generator.
 You should have a generated javascript file called "database.js" (as in example) inside your modules folder of your kony project now.

 ### Step 7.
+Attach your interface in your app code.

 Implement your code in your kony project following these examples:

 **Open your database and initialize it (create tables) if necessary**
 ```